MicrosoftDocs/well-architected/well-architected/saas-isv/data.md

 HA and DR aren't one-size-fits-all solutions and depend on various factors.
 Have a clear understanding of the available options that are applicable to both you and your customers' requirements to make informed decisions about mitigating different risks.

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: Resiliency for data services often requires distributing replicas or copies of your data across a wider geographic area to mitigate risks.
 However, there are tradeoffs.
 The longer the distance that data has to travel, the more protection you have against localized failures.
 But, copying data across longer distances increases latency and often costs more.
-> Many managed data stores offer automated data replication, but they might impose limits on the types of replication you can perform across different distances to maintain performance.
+> Many managed data stores provide automated data replication, but they might impose limits on the types of replication that you can perform across different distances to maintain performance.

 ### Design considerations

 - **Quantify resiliency.** Measure resiliency requirements by using service-level objectives (SLOs), which include metrics like uptime, recovery time, and recovery point.
 Your business requirements and your customers' requirements drive these metrics.
 If you store large amounts of data on behalf of your customers, your HA and DR solution might need to be more complex to meet stringent requirements.

-   To learn more about resiliency metrics, see [RE:04 Recommendations for defining reliability targets](../reliability/metrics.md).
+   For more information about resiliency metrics, see [RE:04 Recommendations for defining reliability targets](../reliability/metrics.md).

 - **Use platform features.** Azure provides capabilities for resiliency within a datacenter, within a region that uses availability zones, and across a wider geographic area that uses multiple regions.
 Combine strategies like availability zones, cross-region backup, and multiregion deployments to achieve the right level of resiliency for your solution.
-For stringent requirements, consider a multiregion, active-passive architecture with asynchronous data replication between regions.
+For high resiliency requirements, consider a multiregion, active-passive architecture with asynchronous data replication between regions.
 This approach might result in some data loss during a catastrophic outage.

 	> :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: Multiregion, active-active designs with replication are the most resilient but are complex to build and test.
 For most active-active solutions, you need to design a conflict resolution approach that accounts for delays in data synchronization.
 Most solutions don't need this degree of resiliency.